mr-manuel/venus-os_dbus-enphase-envoy/README.md

 It is also possible to publish the following data as JSON to an MQTT topic for other use (can be enabled in `config.ini`).
 For each list element a different topic is needed:

 * **Meters** (PV, Grid, Consumption): Power, current, voltage, powerreact, powerappearent, powerfactor, frequency, whToday, vahToday, whLifetime, vahLifetime for total (except: powerfactor and frequency), L1, L2 and L3

-* **Devices** (Microinverters, Q-Relay): Serial number, device status, producing, communicating, provisioned, operating for microinverter (additional: last report date, last report watts, max report watts) and Q-Relay (additional: relay [opened/closed], reason)
+* **Devices** (Microinverters, Q-Relay): Serial number, device status, producing, communicating, provisioned and operating.

+  * For microinverter additionaly: last report date, last report watts, max report watts

+  * For Q-Relay additionaly: relay [opened/closed], reason

 * **Events**: Latest x events from the Enphase Envoy-S